cnorm35/bridgetown-blog/src/work.md

 I've really enjoyed mentoring newer develpopers and am thankful I can do my part to help ensure a bright future for the ruby comminity.

-### Consulting
+### Ruby on Rails Consulting

-I'm an solo Rails consultant and have been focsuing particularly on SaaS projects with either Jumpstart Pro or Bullet Train.
+I'm an independent Rails consultant and have been focsuing particularly on SaaS projects with either Jumpstart Pro or Bullet Train.
 I currently do not have any availability, but I'd love to hear how I might be able to help you in the future so please email here: codes@codynorman.com